 Another reason why people often opt to use click farms is that they are incredibly cheap.
 Many businesses will run online social media marketing campaigns on Facebook and Twitter in the hopes of increasing their followers.
 However, sometimes they aren’t always as successful as they would like which raises the question: should the money be spent elsewhere?

-With fake likes and followers only costing a few dollars for hundreds, many businesses are giving up running campaigns and are just buying the likes directly.
-In the long run, this is considerably cheaper and most people won’t even notice the difference in the likes.
+With fake clicks, likes and followers only costing a few dollars for hundreds, many businesses are giving up running campaigns and are just buying click farming services In the long run, this is considerably cheaper and most people won’t even notice the difference in the likes.

 As you’ve probably noticed by now, many people and businesses who buy these likes often want fast results.
 Why wait weeks to see if a social media campaign is going to be a success or not when you can just buy a few thousand likes instantly.

 With the scale of these click farms increasing every day, these farms are capable of delivering a crazy amount of likes to any willing buyer.
 If you want a post to go viral ASAP then buying as many likes as possible is the fastest way to do it.

 Are Click Farms Illegal?

 By now you’re probably thinking, all of this sounds incredibly shady.
 Well, you would be correct.
 Click farm isn’t exactly a legitimate business model and requires a lot of unethical tricks to make it profitable.

 Not only do they pay employees pennies, but they also have extremely bad working conditions such as working in pitch black for long hours with little breaks.
 Think of a click farm as a modern child labour camp – click farm workers might not be making clothes for pennies, but they’re liking Facebook statuses and leaving reviews instead.

 Consider the treatment of click farm workers and the activities they get up to, you can probably understand why a lot of these are illegal.
 Just from searching online you can see there have been numerous raids on click farms in the past with thousands of phones being discovered.